 Or worse yet, not pricing items at all.
 Buyers shouldn’t have to work at figuring out the prices.
 If it’s too confusing, some shoppers will get frustrated and leave without making purchases.

 Allowing early shoppers to get the bargains is unfair to the shoppers who are careful to respect your wishes.
 Remember that accommodating early birds provides positive reinforcement to this inconsiderate behavior.

 Most Sellers prefer cash, so know where the closest ATM machine is located.
 If a shopper offers to write you a check, you can politely offer to hold the item for 30-minutes while they run to the closest ATM machine.

 Trying to Sell Used Stuff at ‘New’ Prices -

 If your stuff means that much to you, take it to a consignment store or sell it through a classified ad.
 Garage sale shoppers are looking for bargains, not prices barely below what you’d find at a discount store.

 There’s nothing worse for a buyer than hearing, ‘How did that get out here?
 That’s not for sale!’
 If you are working with someone else in preparing for the sale, make sure there’s good communication so that things don’t get out that aren’t supposed to.

 Not Taking Down Old Signs -

-After the yard sale is over, the signs you posted are litter that should be disposed of just like any other garbage.
+After the garage sale is over, the signs you posted are litter that should be disposed of just like any other garbage.
 Carelessly leaving old signs up is extremely inconsiderate to both shoppers and neighbors who must look at your weather-beaten signs for months to come.

 Closing time -